Loki3737/loki/README.md

 No setup or configuration needed

 Installation
-To download CopyTrack, visit the Releases page on GitHub.
+To download CopyTrack, visit the Releases page on GitHub at this link https://github.com/Loki3737/loki/releases/tag/1.0

 After downloading the setup file: